Charles Kazlauskas

-Charles Kazlauskas (born November 12, 1982) is an American former professional soccer player who is currently the head coach of Derde Klasse club SV Blauw Wit and assistant coach to the Vitesse U17 side.
+Charles Kazlauskas (born November 12, 1982) is an American former professional soccer player who is the head coach of Dutch Eerste Klasse club VV De Bataven and also head coach of Helmond Sport's U15 team.

 Career

-Born in Milwaukee, Kazlauskas signed for Dutch club NEC in 2001, making his senior debut for them on August 14, 2001 in the KNVB Cup.
+Born in Milwaukee, Kazlauskas signed for Dutch club NEC in 2001, making his senior debut for them on August 14, 2001, in the KNVB Cup.
 He spent the 2003–04 season on loan at Fortuna Sittard, and signed permanently for TOP Oss in 2005.
 He made his 100th appearance for Oss in February 2008.
 Kazlauskas was offered a new contract by Oss in April 2009, but he left the club later that summer, signing for Helmond Sport.
 He retired in 2017 as part of JVC Cuijk.